wzy151531/Java-chat-program/README.md

 ## Alias

 The whole project is divided into two parts: server and client.
-Both projects are built with `gradle6` and `jdk13`.
+Both projects are built with `gradle6` and `jdk11`.

 ## Current Function

 * Login validation via jdbc.
 * Send text message or audio to all connected clients
 * Local chat history in client.
+* Can send some emoji in chat.

 ## Quick Start